Harryyadav/slate/source/includes/user_activity.md

-application_desc | Returns a list of activities that reference the application with the specified application name. business_unit    | Returns a list of activities that reference the business unit with the specified id. business_unit_desc | Returns a list of activities that reference the business_unit with the specified business unit name. date_to          | Returns all activities performed at or before the specified date. date_from        | Returns all activities performed at or after the specified date. id               | Returns the activities with the specified id. name             | Returns a list of activities with the specified name. project          | Returns a list of activities that reference the project with the specified id.
+application_desc | Returns a list of activities that reference the application with the specified application name. business_unit    | Returns a list of activities that reference the business unit with the specified id. business_unit_desc | Returns a list of activities that reference the business_unit with the specified business unit name. date_to          | Returns all activities performed at or before the specified date.
+Note that if you would like to filter the date by UTC time, add a 'Z' to the end of the time.
+Otherwise, it is assumed you are filtering using local time.
+This is consistent with the ISO format, which we use for our dates.
+An example of the format can be found here: https://www.w3.org/TR/NOTE-datetime. date_from        | Returns all activities performed at or after the specified date.
+Note that if you would like to filter the date by UTC time, add a 'Z' to the end of the time.
+Otherwise, it is assumed you are filtering using local time.
+This is consistent with the ISO format, which we use for our dates.
+An example of the format can be found here: https://www.w3.org/TR/NOTE-datetime. id               | Returns the activities with the specified id. name             | Returns a list of activities with the specified name. project          | Returns a list of activities that reference the project with the specified id.